pytorch/tutorials/advanced_source/privateuseone.rst

 Conclusion
 ----------

-This tutorial walked you through how to integrate new backends into PyTorch via ``PrivateUse1``, including but not limited to operator registration, generator registration, device guard registration and so on.
+This tutorial walked you through the process of integrating new backends into PyTorch via ``PrivateUse1``, including but not limited to operator registration, generator registration, device guard registration, and so on.
 At the same time, some methods are introduced to improve the user experience.

-As always, please use our forum or `file an issue on github <https://github.com/pytorch/pytorch/issues>`_ if you run into any problems or have questions.